 Clutch: The clutch is hydraulically actuated and has eight plates and a large volume for good durability with minimal slippage and light lever pull.
-The clutch basket and cover are from Hinson to mirror the components from the Team Honda HRC race bikes.
+The Works Edition comes standard with a Hinson clutch basket and cover, further enhancing clutch performance.

-Electronics: A gear-position sensor allows the use of three specific ignition maps for first and second, third and fourth, and fifth gears.
-There are also options for Standard, Smooth and Aggressive ignition maps, selectable via a redesigned handlebar-mounted switch, enabling simple tuning depending on rider preference or course conditions.
+Electronics: The CRF450RWE has dedicated ignition and injection mapping for refined power delivery.
+A gear-position sensor allows the use of three specific ignition maps for first and second, third and fourth, and fifth gears.
+There are options for Standard, Smooth and Aggressive ignition maps, selectable via an all-new handlebar-mounted switch, enabling simple tuning depending on rider preference or course conditions.

 In addition, Honda Selectable Torque Control offers three levels of intervention.
 HSTC monitors rpm spikes and responds by temporarily reducing torque by retarding ignition timing and controlling PGM-FI to aid rear traction.
 The three different modes differ in drive-management level, for differing riding conditions or rider preferences:

 - Mode 1: The system intervenes most lightly and waits the longest to do so—useful for reducing wheel-spin and maintaining control in tight corners.